dejourford/iam-lab/README.md

 - How to define and apply least-privilege IAM policies
 - How MFA protects root accounts and users
 - IAM policies are written in JSON and can be customized by service/action
-- IAM user password can only be reset by the root user
+- IAM user password can only be reset by the root user or users with admin privledges

 ## 🔒 Security Concepts Covered
 - IAM